Services

 Phased replatforming

-• Buys:Controlled cutovers, risk reduction on live revenue
+• Buys:Controlled cutovers, lower risk to live revenue

 • You own:Migration constraints and staged releases